onsi/ginkgo/docs/MIGRATING_TO_V2.md

 ### Removed: `-debug`
 The `-debug` flag has been removed.
 It functioned primarily as a band-aid to Ginkgo V1's poor handling of stuck parallel tests.
 The new [interrupt behavior](#interrupt-behavior) in V2 resolves the root issues behind the `-debug` flag.

+### Removed: `-regexScansFilePath`
+`-regexScansFilePath` allowed users to have the `-focus` and `-skip` regular expressions apply to filenames.
+It is now removed in favor of `-focus-file` and `-skip-file` which provide more granular and explicit control over focusing/skipping files and line numbers.

 #### Migration Strategy:
 Users should remove -stream from any scripts they have that invoke the `ginkgo` cli.